 According to Discover, most balance transfers are processed between 7 and 10 days.
 For any individual balance transfer, Discover cannot guarantee that it will be processed within that time frame, so yours might take longer — but the odds are that it’ll process in a week or so.

-Discover also suggests that you check back in on the accounts you transferred balances from, just to make sure you don’t owe any additional interest that may have accrued between when you started the balance transfer process and when it completed.
+Discover also suggests to check back on the accounts you transferred balances from, to make sure you don’t owe any additional interest that may have accrued between when you started the balance transfer process and when it completed.
 It could take 30 days for that interest to appear in your credit card accounts, so keep track of those accounts and make sure you pay off any interest charges right away.

 Is a balance transfer worth it?

 If you have a large credit card balance that you’re hoping to pay down, a balance transfer is a good way to make payments on that balance without paying interest.
-You can also transfer multiple balances from multiple cards — as long as you don’t go over your Discover card credit limit, you can keep transferring balances, consolidate your debt, and get that debt paid off.
+You can also transfer multiple balances from multiple cards — as long as you don’t go over your Discover card credit limit, you can keep transferring balances, consolidate your debt, and get that debt paid off within the introductory period.

 Some people wonder whether a balance transfer will affect their credit score.
 Balance transfers can hurt your credit score in two ways: